Walking Alongside Youth with Anxiety

 Setting an intention

-Take a moment to reflect on your deepest longing for the youth in your care.
+Take a moment to reflect on what it is you want most for the youth in your care.
 If there is one thing you could provide to them in your relationship, what would that be?
 Good health, peace of mind, love, care, trust, safety?
 What is your most important wish for the youth you are caring for?
 Once you have a clear sense of what that is, write it down in the space below.

 Goal setting and writing down intentions decreases stress and increases feelings of well-being.
 We are more likely to achieve our goals when we write them down.